"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 - congestive heart failure; or

-FDA pregnancy category D. Do not use azilsartan if you are pregnant.
-Stop using this medication and tell your doctor right away if you become pregnant.
+FDA pregnancy category D. Do not use if you are pregnant, and stop using if you become pregnant.
 Azilsartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control while taking azilsartan.
+Use effective birth control.

 It is not known whether azilsartan passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while taking azilsartan.